2010 Dietary Guidelines Finally Get Tough on Obesity

 • Drink water instead of sugary drinks.

 I'm in shock.
 I never would have believed they could pull this off.
 The new guidelines recognize that obesity is the number-one public health nutrition problem in America and actually give good advice about what to do about it: eat less and eat better.
-For the first time, the guidelines make it clear that eating less
+For the first time, the guidelines make it clear that eating less is a priority.

-My two quibbles: Quibble #1:
+My two quibbles:

-They still talk about foods (fruits, vegetables, seafood, beans, nuts) when they say "eat more."
+Quibble #1: They still talk about foods (fruits, vegetables, seafood, beans, nuts) when they say "eat more."
 But they switch to nutrient euphemisms (sodium, solid fats, and added sugars) when they mean "eat less."

 They say, for example: "limit the consumption of foods that contain refined grains, especially refined grain foods that contain solid fats, added sugars, and sodium."